Dynamics of mean-field Fermi systems with nonzero pairing: Fock space, Bogoliubov transformations and quasi-free states

+Note that the integrals denote the action of the distribution rather than integration with respect to the Lebesgue measure.
 The creation and annihilation operators can be used to define the second quantization of observables.
 To begin, consider the number operator $\mathcal{N}$, acting on a given Fock space vector as $(\mathcal{N} \psi)^{(n)} = n \psi^{(n)}$.
 In terms of the operator-valued distributions, it can be written as:

 The average number of particles over a state $\psi$ is then:

 More generally, for a given one-particle operator $O$ on $\frak{h}$ we define its second quantization $d\Gamma(O)$ as the operator on the Fock space acting as follows: